 “At E.ON, we believe our people are crucial for the future success of our business and critical to achieving our UK purpose of leading the energy transition.
 I’m proud of the work being done across E.ON to improve the diversity of our workforce and pledge my personal commitment to making sure that we continue to create a culture where everyone’s welcome, can be themselves and achieve their full potential.
 Joining the Coalition helps us to challenge ourselves to keep improving and working towards our goal of achieving gender diversity at all levels.’’

-Monica Collings, CEO, So Energy
+Simon Oscroft, CEO, So Energy

 Alistair Phillips-Davies, CEO, SSE Plc

-Craig Shanaghey, President – Operations EMEA, Wood
+Craig Shanaghey, Executive President of Projects, Wood

 Louise Kingham, UK Country VP, bp